The most successful companies are ditching healthy employee competition for collaboration, and coming out on top.

 Even in the world of SMBs, companies inadvertently create competition in the name of specialization.
 The most obvious example is the sales department versus the marketing department.
 Marketing is so happy to be away from the front lines that they begin to lord it over the sales department.
 This leads to disconnected long term strategies from marketing that translate horribly in person.
 Of course, marketing blames the downturn on sales, and sales has no recourse but to continue to undermine the marketing.

-Instead of creating this contentious environment, you can foster collaboration by implementing two way communication systems with less of a formal hierarchy.
+Instead of creating this contentious environment, you can foster collaboration and team cohesion by implementing two way communication systems with less of a formal hierarchy.
 Gamification will go a long way in helping to create a hierarchy of respect that is based on performance alone, but top management can cement the culture by bringing everyone to a round table instead of a square one with defined roles.
 Google, Facebook, and other industry leaders take this quite literally.
 One look around their offices will confirm that all of their conference rooms actually have round tables rather than square or rectangular ones.

 3. Require specialization.